 - In November 2020, a workshop on DestinE system architecture design.

 - In February 2021, a Policy user engagement workshop to discuss the two priority twins with potential policy end-users and propsals for use cases.

 A public online event was organised on 30 March 2022 to officially launch the initiative in presence of the representatives of the three implementing entities, key stakeholders and general public.

 DestinE will be developed gradually through the following key milestones:

-- By 2030: A ‘full’ digital replica of the Earth through the convergence of the digital twins already offered through the platform.
+- By 2030: A ‘full’ digital replica of the Earth.